View all technologies

 Money transfer agencies in Nepal.
 Cryptocurrencies potentially allow users to send and receive remittances and access foreign financial markets.
 Photo credit: Brooke Patterson/USAID.

-Users purchase cryptocurrency with a credit card, debit card, bank account or through mining.
+Users purchase cryptocurrency with a credit card, debit card, bank account, or through mining.
 They then store the currency in a digital “wallet,” either online, on a computer, or offline, on a portable storage device, such as USB sticks.
 These wallets are used to send and receive money through “public addresses” or keys that link the money to a specific type of cryptocurrency.
 These addresses are strings of characters that signify a wallet’s identity for transactions.
 A user’s public address can be shared with anyone to receive funds and can also be represented as a QR code.
 Anyone with whom a user makes a transaction can see the balance in the public address that he or she uses.

 While transactions are publicly recorded, identifying user information is not.
 For example, on the Bitcoin blockchain, only a user’s public address appears next to a transaction—making transactions confidential but not necessarily anonymous.